Baragouine/BERT_EXTSUM_NER/README.md

 # BERT_EXTSUM_NER (extractive summarization and named entity recognition)
 This repository presents and compares BERT based models for extractive summarization, named entity recognition or both.

+This repository also present the influence of the summary/document ratio on performance.

+The datasets are CNN-DailyMail, NYT50 and part of the French wikipedia.

 ## Clone project
 ```bash